30-day ceasefire, 11-14 hostages released: New hostage deal proposal after meetings in Qatar

 Several Hebrew news sites reported that senior coalition officials support the proposal saying, “Any outline that does not include ending a war can be talked about.”

-Meanwhile, Egyptian mediators have also revised their previous proposal, the Qatari newspaper Al-Arabi Al-Jadeed reported on Tuesday evening.
+Meanwhile, Egyptian mediators also revised their previous proposal, the Qatari newspaper Al-Arabi Al-Jadeed reported on Tuesday evening.
 The Egyptians clarified to Israeli authorities that their offer is not limited to a 48-hour ceasefire in exchange for the release of four hostages but includes further details regarding a hostage-prisoner exchange and a 14-day pause in fighting.

 According to Egypt's proposal, four hostages would be released in exchange for 40 Palestinian security prisoners in Israeli prisons.
 After the successful exchange, both sides would begin negotiations towards a permanent ceasefire and the release of all remaining hostages.